ericmedvet/slides/intro-ml-er-2223/03-supervised-evaluation.md

 ## Assessment vs. reality

 What if the model/ML system does not work well on **actual unseen/new/future** data?
-I.e., what if the **prediction are wrong** in practice?
+That is, what if the **prediction are wrong** in practice?

 .cols[
 .c50[